Women Over 50 Film Festival: History

 WOFFF declares itself inclusive and intersectional, and has grown steadily since its inception.
 In 2015, the prototype event was held, entitled "Short Hot Flush Film Festival".
 At this event, 27 international short films were screened, a panel event was conducted, and four prizes were awarded.
 By 2019, over 50 films were screened, including two features, and the number of attendees and accompanying events grew accordingly, to include workshops, panels, lectures and master classes.
 In 2020, due to restrictions put in place during COVID-19, WOFFF become a 5-day online festival, screening 58 short films, hosting 8 virtual filmmaker Q&A sessions and a lecture by Dr. Francesca Sobande of Cardiff University.

+Since 2021 WOFFF has offered a hybrid festival experience - an in-person festival, held at Depot cinema in Lewes, UK, and a virtual festival hosted online on the Eventive platform.

 The WOFFF lecture

-WOFFF hosts an annual lecture concentrating on older women in film and tv.
+WOFFF hosts an annual lecture concentrating on older women in film and TV.
 Academics invited to deliver lectures from English, Welsh and US universities and their lecture topics have included:

 Awards

 Awards are granted in the following categories: